hemzaz/nvidia-acceleration-on-ubuntu/README.md

 cp run-firefox ~/bin/.
 ```

 Hardware acceleration is broken in Firefox 102 for NVIDIA graphics.
-Install a recent [beta](https://ftp.mozilla.org/pub/firefox/releases) to `~/firefox` or wait for the next major release.
+Install a recent [beta](https://ftp.mozilla.org/pub/firefox/releases) to `~/firefox` or wait for the OS vendor to update to the next major release.
 The `~/bin/run-firefix` script now defaults to launching `~/firefox/firefox` otherwise `/usr/bin/firefox`.
 Remove the `~/firefox` folder once Firefox 103 is released and installed via `sudo apt upgrade`.
 Review Firefox settings in the event a new profile is created.
+Set `media.ffmpeg.vaapi.enabled` to `true`.
+Optionally, set `media.av1.enabled` to `false` if AV1 is not supported by your graphics card.

 ```bash
 cd ~/Downloads